 Historical

-• The Past on Screen: The Gilded Age (Season One)
+The Past on Screen: Train Dreams

 Literally named after an actual historical era, The Gilded Age is a cinematic representation of (primarily) New York in the late-ish 1800’s; 1882 to be precise.
 Similar to what prompted me to write a post about 1923, a new season… Continue reading